In April, OUC Announced a $12.1 Million Contribution to Help Our Community Through COVID-19:

 - $500,000 for new OUC Power Pass customers

-- Continuation of OUC’s notices, announced in mid-March, to suspend electric and water disconnections for nonpayment and waive late payment fees until further notice
+- Continuation of OUC’s notices, announced in mid-March, to suspend electric and water disconnections for nonpayment through July and waive late payment fees through August

 - Payment plans and deferred payment arrangements for customers for up to 12 months depending on qualifying criteria

 Customer Information & Support

 Resources to Help You Reopen Your Business